openharmony/docs/en/application-dev/quick-start/syscap.md

 			...
 		]
 	},
-	development: {             /* The SysCap set in addedSysCaps and the SysCap set supported by each device configured in devices form the associated capability set. */
+	development: {             /* The SysCap set in addedSysCaps and the SysCap set supported by each device configured in devices form the associated SysCap set. */
 		addedSysCaps: [
 			"SystemCapability.Location.Location.Lite",
 			...
 		]
 	},
 	production: {              /* Used to generate the RPCID.
 Exercise caution when adding this parameter.
 Under incorrect settings, applications may fail to be distributed to target devices. */
 		addedSysCaps: [],      // Intersection of SysCap sets supported by devices configured in devices.
-It is the required capability set with addedSysCaps set and removedSysCaps set.
+It is the required SysCap set with addedSysCaps set and removedSysCaps set.
-		removedSysCaps: []     // When the required capability set is a capability subset of a device, the application can be distributed to the device.
+		removedSysCaps: []     // When the required SysCap set is a capability subset of a device, the application can be distributed to the device.
 	}
 }
 ```